Mrs K: Reception

 Variety called it "is a stylish action movie whose light touch persuades us to accept still-lethal potential of a nearly 60-year-old heroine" and "it's expertly crafted good fun that should appeal to genre fans across many borders."

+Deadline Hollywood reported in 2022 that 87North Productions planned to remake the film with Mishna Wolff as the screenwriter.

 Accolades

 Singaporean and Russian release

 In Singapore and Russia, the movie was released in 2018 under Mosfilm Asia.